When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-So while sportsbetting has been slow to grow in Alabama, sports has always been a big part of the identity of the state.
+So while sports betting has been slow to grow in Alabama, sports has always been a big part of the identity of the state.
 Gambling in the state has historically come down to only a few options:

 However, the current situation is beginning to look a little different.

-Mississippi’s moves towards a regulated sportsbetting market can really be seen as food for thought for Alabama, and indeed many other states around the US.
+Mississippi’s moves towards a regulated sports betting market can really be seen as food for thought for Alabama, and indeed many other states around the US.
 A few others have also already taken steps towards legalization, like Delaware and New Jersey.
-With self determination around this issue available for the first time, it is likely that few states will choose to be left behind.
+With self-determination around this issue available for the first time, it is likely that few states will choose to be left behind.

 This is the position Alabama finds itself in today.
-With a population of almost 5 million sports-savvy people, a multi-billion dollar opportunity already being exploited by their next-door neighbours, and a nationwide growth in gambling interest the state will be asking itself some very interesting questions.
+With a population of almost 5 million sports-savvy people, a multi-billion dollar opportunity already being exploited by their next-door neighbors, and a nationwide growth in gambling interest the state will be asking itself some very interesting questions.

-That’s not to mention the potential tax revenue that’s currently being funneled out of the country by off-shore casinos and sportsbooks taking quasi-legal bets from people in Alabama.
+That’s not to mention the potential tax revenue that’s currently being funneled out of the country by off-shore casinos and sportsbooks taking quasi-legal sports bets from people in Alabama.

-This is an opportunity for the state to generate significant revenue from a population ready to embrace legal sports betting.
+This amendment is an opportunity for the state to generate significant revenue from a population ready to embrace legal sports betting.

 At the moment there are no legal options for online sports betting in Alabama.
-However, the times are changing and they can change quickly if the state’s bettors are permitted to vote on the issue.
+However, the times are changing, and they can change quickly if the state’s bettors are permitted to vote on the issue.
 It is now up to the lawmakers to decide.

 Betting on fantasy sports through sites like DraftKings and FanDuel is unfortunately not available legally in Alabama, despite it being available in almost all other US states.